Rajnath Singh: Chief Minister of Uttar Pradesh (2000–02)

 In 2000, he became chief minister of Uttar Pradesh and was twice elected as MLA from Haidergarh in 2001 and 2002.
 He was preceded by Ram Prakash Gupta and succeeded by Mayawati after 56 days of President's rule.
 He was also the last chief minister of Undivided U.P.
-Contributing to his appointment as state minister were his prior experience as education minister and his grassroots support from his involvement in the anti-corruption JP Movement in the 1970's.
+Contributing to his appointment as state minister were his prior experience as education minister and his grassroots support from his involvement in the anti-corruption JP Movement in the 1970s.
 At that time there also many leaders in BJP from Uttar Pradesh, but very few had a strong support at the ground level.
 He was at that time very much close to Atal Bihari Vajpayee and had a very clean image among the people of the State.
 He also popular among Rajputs (Thakur), a significant community in the state, like Bhairon Singh Shekhawat.
 Even unlike, L. K. Advani and Kalyan Singh, he was not a leader of Firebrand Hindutva ideology and was a very soft-spoken person.

 Notable reforms as chief minister

 As chief minister of Uttar Pradesh, he accused the Samajwadi Party of favouring certain communities for jobs.
 Singh had said that discrimination in job opportunities should end in the state.
-He tried to rationalise the reservation structure in government jobs by introducing the most Backward Classes among the OBC and SC, so that the reservation system could favour those at the bottom of society..
+He tried to rationalise the reservation structure in government jobs by introducing the most Backward Classes among the OBC and SC, so that the reservation system could favour those at the bottom of society.

 When Singh took office as chief minister, Uttar Pradesh had the highest state crime rate in India.
 Singh thus made establishing law and order a key part of his policy.
-However, after the 2002 Gujarat riots a large portion of the Indian public saw the BJP as complicit in the riots, which undermined the image of Singh's party and contributed to the loss of his position..
+However, after the 2002 Gujarat riots a large portion of the Indian public saw the BJP as complicit in the riots, which undermined the image of Singh's party and contributed to the loss of his position.

 On 7 February 2001, Singh inaugurated the DND Flyway which connects Delhi to Noida.

 Resignation

-In the year 2002, Singh resigned from the position of chief minister after a 2 year tenure because at that time, the state BJP Government held only a minority government.
+In the year 2002, Singh resigned from the position of chief minister after a 2-year tenure because at that time, the state BJP Government held only a minority government.
 After his resignation, the state was under President's rule for 56 days, until the 14th Legislative Assembly appointed Mayawati to the position of chief minister for the 3rd time.